BinarCode/laravel-restify/docs/docs/repository-pattern/field.md

 Another handy interceptor is the `storeCallback`, this is the step immediately before attaching the value from the request to the model attribute:

-This interceptor may be useful to just modify the value passed through the `$request`.
+This interceptor may be useful for modifying the value passed through the `$request`.

 ```php
 Field::make('password')->storeCallback(function ($value) {